Policies and Procedures

 - An employee who drives for work and has a positive safety reputation

 - A member of a joint occupational health and safety committee

 Refer to your risk assessments to create policy and procedures.
 Consider these points:

 - Think of why you want to address road safety issues.
 This will help you start your policy.

-Set a timeline for each policy and procedure you want to complete.
+- Set a timeline and road safety goal and for each policy and procedure.

 You need current information to help you make decisions.
 Possible sources include: